-Mr. Choi Tze Kit Sammy (蔡子傑先生), aged 57, was appointed as our independent non-executive Director and the chairman of the Audit Committee and a member of the Nomination and Remuneration Committee with effect from September 10, 2018.
+Mr. Choi Tze Kit Sammy (蔡子傑先生), aged 58, was appointed as our independent nonexecutive Director and the chairman of the Audit Committee and a member of the Nomination and Remuneration Committee with effect from September 10, 2018.
 Mr. Choi has about 35 years of experience in finance and auditing.
-Mr. Choi has been an independent non-executive director of Minshang Creative Technology Holdings Limited (formerly known as Food Wise Holdings Limited 膳源控股有限公司), the shares of which are listed on the Hong Kong Stock Exchange (Stock Code: 1632), since July 6, 2018.
-From October 2016 to August 2017, Mr. Choi was an independent non-executive director of Ernest Borel Holdings Limited, the shares of which are listed on the Hong Kong Stock Exchange (Stock Code: 1856).
-From January 2007 to November 2015, Mr. Choi was an independent non-executive director of Fufeng Group Limited, the shares of which are listed on the Hong Kong Stock Exchange (Stock Code: 546) and from February 2016 to February 2017, he was an independent non-executive director of PanAsialum Holdings Company Limited, the shares of which are listed on the Hong Kong Stock Exchange (Stock Code: 2078).
+Mr. Choi has been an independent non-executive director of Minshang Creative Technology Holdings Limited (formerly known as Food Wise Holdings Limited 膳 源控股有限公司), the shares of which are listed on the Hong Kong Stock Exchange (Stock Code: 1632), since July 6, 2018.
+From October 2016 to August 2017, Mr. Choi was an independent nonexecutive director of Ernest Borel Holdings Limited, the shares of which are listed on the Hong Kong Stock Exchange (Stock Code: 1856).
+From January 2007 to November 2015, Mr. Choi was an independent non-executive director of Fufeng Group Limited, the shares of which are listed on the Hong Kong Stock Exchange (Stock Code: 546) and from February 2016 to February 2017, he was an independent non-executive director of PanAsialum Holdings Company Limited, the shares of which are listed on the Hong Kong Stock Exchange (Stock Exchange (Stock Code: 546) and from February 2016 to February 2017, he was an independent non-executive director of PanAsialum Holdings Company Limited, the shares of which are listed on the Hong Kong Stock Exchange (Stock Exchange (Stock Code: 2078).

 Mr. Choi graduated from Hong Kong Shue Yan College (currently known as Hong Kong Shue Yan University) in 1985.
-He is a fellow member of the Institute of Chartered Accountants in England and Wales, a fellow member of the Association of Chartered Certified Accountants, a fellow Certified Public Accountant of the Hong Kong Institute of Certified Public Accountants, a fellow member of the Taxation Institute of Hong Kong and a fellow member of the Hong Kong Institute of Directors.
+He is a fellow member of the Institute of Chartered Accountants in England and Wales, a fellow member of the Association of Chartered Certified Accountants, a fellow Certified Public Accountant of the Hong Kong Institute of Certified Public Accountants, a fellow member of the Taxation Institute of Hong Kong and a fellow member of the Hong Kong Institute of Certified Public Accountants.

-Mr. Choi is now a committee member of Small and Medium Practitioners Committee, Professional Conduct Committee, and a number of Investigation Panel of the Hong Kong Institute of Certified Public Accountants.
+Mr. Choi is now a committee member of Professional Conduct Committee, and a member of Investigation Panel of the Hong Kong Institute of Certified Public Accountants.
 He has also been a council member of Hong Kong Chiu Chow Merchants Mutual Assistance Society Limited since October 2013.
 He was a council member of the Society of Chinese Accountants and Auditors from 2010 to 2015.
 He has been elected as an honorary financial advisor of Hong Kong and Kowloon Rattan Ware Merchants Association (Wing Hing Tong) in 2018.